Roasted Parsnips

 side shot of roasted parsnips on a silver baking sheet

-• Place leftovers in food storage bags or airtight containers and keep them in the refrigerator for up to 3 days.
+• Fridge or Freezer: Store leftover parsnips in airtight containers in the refrigerator for up to 3 days.
+They’re great for turning into a cozy bowl of my parsnip and potato soup the next day.
 You can also freeze them for up to 3 months.

-• To reheat, arrange the parsnips on a baking sheet and bake at 450˚F for about 3 to 5 minutes or until heated through.
+• Reheating: Arrange the parsnips on a baking sheet and bake at 450˚F for about 3 to 5 minutes or until heated through.

-Sweet and tender parsnips are coated in an easy, homemade garlic-butter sauce and roasted to perfection.
+This parsnips recipe features sweet and tender parsnips coated in an easy, homemade garlic-butter sauce and roasted to perfection.

 Ingredients